At Drighlington Primary School we believe that a school uniform is important, because it:

 - Variations for summer wear are: any blue/white check dress and grey shorts

-For safety reasons, children are not permitted to wear jewellery or nail varnish in school.
+For safety reasons, children are not permitted to wear jewellery in school.
 This includes earrings, but small studs are allowed.
 It is best that parents/carers discuss P.E. timetables with class teachers and remove stud earrings at home on these days.
 If children are wearing earrings on the day of a PE lesson, they should remove them independently, or ask an adult to cover them with microporous tape.